 Assess Your DIY Skills

-If you or your partner have held a power tool, tackling a large-scale DIY home improvement job is not the best way to start.
+If you or your partner have never held a power tool, you should avoid tackling a large-scale DIY home improvement project.
 Regardless of just how many home improvement shows you’ve viewed, avoid being seduced into thinking everything is really that simple.
 It’s their job to make you believe you can re-tile a bathtub in half a day.
 Don’t fall for it.

 Most things concerning electricity, gas, and plumbing related are not for amateurs.
 Neither is roof repair, hanging garage doors, or trimming big trees.
-Having this kind of work done by specialists will be safer for your house and for your own life, plus it will save you money in the long run.
+This kind of work done by specialists.
+Plus it will be safer for your house and for your own life.
+It will also save you money in the long run.

 While you’re thinking about your skills, think about your time, too.
-If you have a lot of other things to do already on your plate, don’t plan a task that will overwhelm you.
-If you start something you can’t finish off in a reasonable amount of time, it’s going to begin feeling just like a prison sentence.
+If you have a lot of other things to do already on your plate don’t plan another project.
+Starting something that you can’t finish in a reasonable amount of time will feel like a prison sentence.
 Surely don’t start several big DIY home improvement jobs simultaneously.

 Do the Quick Fixes First

-You’ve probably accumulated a few simple fixes that you have been putting off because they seem to be almost too easy or you’ve just become used to them.
-However, once you get those done, they won’t be hanging over your head anymore and you will be energized and ready for more.
-The best home improvement tip is to never take on more than you can handle at one time and always finish one project before you start another one.
-If it is not a project in which you are well educated if would be best to consult a professional home improvement specialist for assistance.
+You’ve probably accumulated a few simple fixes that you have been putting off because they seem to be almost too easy.
+The best home improvement tip is to always finish one project before you start another one.
+Also, if you are not well educated on your project always consult a professional home improvement specialist for assistance.